+By the 19th century, railroads brought industry and the city gained its status as an important trade hub between London and Edinburgh that it still enjoys today.
 Due to this long and complex origin story, York is rife with interesting remnants of the near and distant past.
-Here are four spots to look out for on your next visit.
+Here are four spots to look out for on your next visit to York.

 Once a home to the city’s butchers, the Shambles is named for the fleshammels, the Anglo-Saxon word for the shelves butchers used to display their products.
 Today, this charming pedestrian avenue is lined with shops and cafes.

 Built on Roman foundations, the ramparts of York’s medieval walls offer some of the city’s best views of the surrounding area.

 Dominating the city’s skyline this dramatic Gothic cathedral is Northern Europe’s largest.
 It is the seat of the Archbishop of York, the Church of England’s second highest office.

 St. Mary’s Abbey